qdgp/Data-driven-learning-of-the-generalized-Langevin-equation-with-state-dependent-memory/README.md

 ### Codes

 The example is given in folder 'case_bimodal', and 'main.m' provides how to drive these codes.
-The parameter here is smaller than it used in paper.
-The number of basis for $h(q)$ is 66 in paper but 8 here, the number of three-point correlation functions is 65 in paper but 26 here.
+The parameters here are smaller than the ones used in the paper.
+The number of bases for $h(q)$ is 66 in the paper but 8 here, and the number of three-point correlation functions is 65 in the paper but 26 here.

 1. Compute the probability distribution function by 'step1_PDF.m', which provides free energy and the conservative force ('data/PDF.mat').

-2. Compute the two-point correlation functions by 'step2_std_corr.m' to construct 1D kernel ('data/corr.mat').
+2. Compute the two-point correlation functions by 'step2_std_corr.m' to construct the 1D kernel ('data/corr.mat').

 3. Compute three-point correlation functions for ND state-dependent kernel by 'step3_training_set.m' and 'step4_collect_training_set.m' ('data/dx_0.2_w_301.mat').

-4. Train the model with 'train.py' ('MD_ND_4.mat', 'MD_ND_4_std.mat' for model in paper.
+4. Train the model with 'train.py' ('MD_ND_4.mat', 'MD_ND_4_std.mat' for the model in the paper.
 'MD_ND_4_lite.mat' and 'MD_ND_4_std_lite.mat' is the corresponding lite version due to the size limitation).

 5. Simulate the standard GLE model and state-dependent GLE model by 'step5_std_GLE.m', 'step5_hx_GLE.m'. 'step5_hx_GLE_fast_conv.m' do the same thing as 'step5_hx_GLE.m' but evaluate convolution by fast convolution algorithm.